LevyHsu/CF-Cannon/README.md

 # CF-Cannon
 ## CF-Cannon is a tool written in python to perform layer 7 stress test on your own server.

+For CF-bypass you'll need a proxy list with very good connection and low latency to your server.

 *Third party proxy checker you may need:* https://github.com/maxmalysh/python-proxy-checker